 Once warmed up, remove and discard the emptied vanilla bean (I use tongs, careful not to burn yourself).

-Pour the warm vanilla milk in a blender and add the matcha green tea powder and your sweetener.
+Pour the vanilla hot milk into a blender and add the matcha green tea powder and your sweetener.
 I use about 1 tablespoon of maple syrup because I like mine on the sweeter side, but you can start with less to see how you like yours.

 Blend on high for about one minute or until nice and frothy.